 Lara oversees all academic year housing assignments, including first-year, new transfer, and exchange students, as well as coordination of First-Year Check-In and Room Selection.

 Lara began working at Columbia University in December 2010.
 She holds a Bachelor of Science in Mathematics from the University of Washington and Masters in Secondary Education from Jones International University.
+She is currently pursuing a Master of Public Administration degree, with a concentration in International Economic Policy and Management, from Columbia University.

 Michael acts as the on-site, after-hours departmental liaison with Facilities, Residential Life and Public Safety and manages the Housing Hospitality Desk.
 He ensures the customer service issues of residents are addressed and resolved in a timely manner.